retroxsky06/Final_Project/README.md

 - Explore different machine models and datasets.

 ### Improvements
-An area that could have improved my project is taking more time to do statistical analysis to attain a better understanding of the risk factors and its significance.
+An area that could have improved my project is taking more time to do statistical analysis to attain a better understanding of the models, risk factors and their significance.
 Additionally, as there are many factors that may impact one’s risk of suffering a stroke, I could have used all the variables for the machine learning algorithm.